dustinsand/hex-arch-kotlin-spring-boot/README.md

 # Hexagonal Architecture (aka Ports and Adapters)

+“Create your application to work without either a UI or a database so you can run automated regression-tests against the application, work when the database becomes unavailable, and link applications together without any user involvement.”  –Alistair Cockburn

-Personally I find hexagonal architecture to match how I reason about designing applications.
-However, I'm not aware of a "standard" project structure for JVM micro services to model off so I've created my own interpretation.
+Personally I've used hexagonal architectures for years because it matches how I reason about designing applications.
+However, I'm not aware of a "standard" project structure for JVM micro services which other engineers are also familiar with so I've created my own interpretation.
 If a canonical project structure exists, please let me know.
-I've seen a different interpretation of project structures from each author I've learned this architecture from.
+I've seen a different interpretation of project structures from each engineer I've learned this architecture from.

-Feedback desired.

-Thank you to all the engineers who have shared their knowledge on this topic!
-See references for what this derivative was based on.
+Thank you to all the engineers who have shared their knowledge on this topic.
+This project is a derivative of their work mentioned in the references.
+If you are not familiar with this architecture, please review the references first.

 # Project Description

-Does nothing useful except show an example JVM project structure for a micro service using a hexagonal architecture with Kotlin and Spring Boot.
+Used to explain the project structure for a micro service using a hexagonal architecture with Kotlin and Spring Boot.
+The sample code is intentionally simple in order to focus on how to structure the packages for a hexagonal architecture.

 # Flow
-The flow of control goes from the user into the Application Core, over to the infrastructure tools, back to the Application Core and finally back to the user.
+The flow of control goes from the entry port into the Application Core, over to the infrastructure tools, back to the Application Core and finally back to the user.

 # Package Structure
 ## core